Who is covered?

 A dependant is an unmarried person under the age of 18 years.

-A health fund may choose to consider a person between the ages of 18 and 24 years as a dependant, but will usually require certain conditions to be met for their cover to continue without a change in premiums - for example, the person may have to be a full-time student.
+A health fund may choose to consider a person between the ages of 18 and under 25 years as a dependant, but will usually require certain conditions to be met for their cover to continue without a change in premiums - for example, the person may have to be a full-time student.